Tutorials

 5. Connect to Slack or other tools via the Plausible API

 That’s it.
-You now have privacy-friendly analytics running on your website — no cookies, no consent banners, no complexity.
-Your visitors stay private, and you get the data you need to make decisions.
+Privacy-friendly analytics running on your site — no cookies, no consent banners, no complexity.

-Not sure if Plausible is the right tool for you?
+Not sure if Plausible is the right tool?
 Read our comparison of Plausible, Fathom, and Matomo to see how they stack up.